 Past Secretary-Treasurers were: C.W.
 Hall, 1921; R.W.
 Patterson, 1924-1934; C.L.
 Cox, 1937-1945; Frank McKray, 1946-1955; Burt Falls, 1957-1958, P.C.
 Walters, 1959-1969; Robert Dolan, 1970-1979; and Douglas Lackender, 1979-present.

-The Sharon Telephone Company is currently owned by its stockholding customers, each of whom can purchase one share of stock.
-The Company provides telephone service for approximately 850 access lines in the Hills and Sharon Center telephone exchanges with free service (EAS) to area towns of Iowa City, Wellman, Kalona, Hills and Sharon Center.
-Today the company services the communities of Sharon Center, Frytown, Hills, Redbird subdivision, Hughesville subdivision, Meadeville subdivision, Stringtown, Bayertown, and parts of Joetown and Windham.
+The Sharon Telephone Company is currently owned by its stockholding customers, with minimum ownership of one share of stock.
+In 2020, Sharon Telephone Company expanded into rural Riverside.
+Today the Company serves over 1,000 customers with internet, video and voice services in the communities of Sharon Center, Frytown, Hills, Redbird subdivision, Hughesville subdivision, Meadeville subdivision, Stringtown, Bayertown, Joetown, Windham and parts of rural Riverside.

 History originally published in ‘The Lines Between Two Rivers’.
 Information taken from: Frytown, Iowa 1854-1984, Iowa City Press, Citizen Kalona News, TE&M, old board minutes, conversations with past and present board members, old stock certificates.